 If the chosen index (S&P 500 for example) increases over a predetermined period of time (usually one year) then the value of the option contract will increase as well.

 Assuming the S&P 500 index has increased in value, the insurance company would then credit interest to the annuity at the end of the year.
-The credited interest now becomes principal and the process would begin anew for another twelve-month cycle.
+This interest now becomes principal and the process would begin anew for another twelve-month cycle.
 (Some accounts offer longer interest crediting cycles in exchange for higher caps.)

-In contrast, if the option has lost value over the one year period, then no interest would be credited to the annuity account and the option would expire without value.
+In contrast, if the option loses value over the chosen cycle, then no interest would be credited to the annuity and the option would expire without value.
 Your principal would stay level, but you would not lose value as you would with a variable annuity.

-To simplify this point: Only the potential interest for the current year is at risk, but the principal and interest gains from prior years are not.
-The account either increases or maintains value, but any interest gains from previous years are locked in and cannot be lost in subsequent years.
-In this way, you are only leveraging your yearly interest in hopes of better returns.
-In no way are you risking your principal or past interest credits.
+To simplify this point: Only your fixed interest for the current year is at risk.
+Your principal and interest gains from prior years are not.
+The account either increases or maintains its value.
+Any interest gains from previous years are locked in and cannot be lost in the following years.
+In this way, you are only leveraging your yearly interest to achieve higher returns.
+In no way are you risking your principal or past interest gains.

-It is also important to note that all indexed annuities offer minimum guarantees to the account owner.
-Should the index credit no interest for the entire term of the annuity due to extremely weak market conditions, then the principal will be multiplied by a predetermined percent as stated by the insurance company in the contract.
+All indexed annuities offer minimum guarantees to the account owner.
+Should the index credit no interest for the entire term of the annuity, then the principal will be multiplied by a predetermined percent as stated by the insurance company in the contract.
 You are then free to walk away with your principal and invest somewhere else.

-It is very rare for the guaranteed minimum value to be worth more than the accumulated value however.
+It is very rare for the guaranteed minimum value to be worth more than the accumulated value, however.
 In almost all cases, the index performance will surpass the declared minimum guarantee.
-If you are more conservative in nature, then a traditional fixed annuity might be best for you, but if you are willing to leverage your usual interest for the opportunity to capture and keep higher returns, then an indexed annuity may be a more suitable investment.
+If you are more conservative in nature, a traditional fixed annuity might be best for you, but if you are willing to leverage your interest for the opportunity to capture higher returns, then an indexed annuity may be a more suitable account.

-Our independent annuity brokerage offers fixed-indexed annuity accounts direct to consumer from several highly rated and well capitalized insurance companies.
+Our independent annuity agency offers fixed-indexed annuity accounts direct to consumers from several highly-rated and well-capitalized insurance companies.
 We will help you find the most suitable account to fit your investment needs.